CheneySuen/computingcloud/README.md

 ```

-Port forwarding for Openfaas gateway
+Port forwarding for OpenFaas functions
 ```
 kubectl port-forward -n openfaas svc/gateway 8080:8080 --address=0.0.0.0 &
 ```
-In this way, the openfaas functions can be accessed through http://{Host IP}:8080/function/{function name}
+In this way, the Openfaas functions can be accessed through http://{Host IP}:8080/function/{function name}

 Please use the git clone command to copy the code to the local repository, and then switch to the folder of the local repository.